chuckfairy/VanillaQR.js/README.md

-# VanillaQR javascript QR code creator
+# VanillaQR javascript QR code generator

 A small javascript file for creating qr codes on the fly using the HTML5 Canvas element.
 Only 30kb and 10kb compressed.